Shohan494/l5.5/readme.md

 - understand the database entity relationship (the model of MVC)

-- create model and model with migrations
+- create model and model with migrations when needed

+- create controllers